JoseEliel/lightweight_genetic_algorithm/README.md

 - **Multiple Mutation Modes**: The package includes four mutation modes: "additive", "multiplicative", "random", and "categorical".
 This flexibility allows you to choose the mutation mode that best suits your problem, whether it uses numeric or categorical genes.

-- **Diversity Enhancement**: The package contains a unique diversity calculation which makes the algorithm effective even for small populations and a few generations.
-This calculation is based on the Euclidean distance between individuals, and it is designed to promote diversity within the population.
-The diversity score is a measure of how different two individuals are from each other, based on their gene values.
-The class also includes a method to adjust the diversity calculation based on the size of the total population.
+- **Diversity Enhancement**: The package contains a unique survivor selection procedure that promotes both fitness and diversity among the surviving individuals in each generation.
+This can procedure provides not only the "best solution", but also a diverse set of solutions to the optimization problem.
+The diversity is quantified using a distance measure that quantifies the dissimilarity between two individuals.
+The default distance measure is the Euclidean distance for numeric genes and the Hamming distance for categorical genes.
+The package also allows you to supply your own distance measure to better match your problem.

 - **Support for Numerical and Categorical Genes**: The GeneticAlgorithm class can handle both numeric and categorical genes, which enables users to solve a wide range of optimization problems.

-- **Customizable Measure Function**: The package allows you to supply your own function to measure the distance between two points in the gene space.
-This flexibility lets you customize the diversity calculation to better match your problem.
-Note that this feature does not apply when working with categorical genes.

 - **Multiprocessing**: The package supports multiprocessing for parallelized fitness evaluations.
 This feature can dramatically speed up the genetic algorithm for problems where the fitness function is computationally expensive.

 ### Installation